spoulson/pifan/README.md

 # Best Practices
 * Run PiFan on a physical Pi.
+* Deploy PiFan as a [cron job](#cron-job-deployment).
 * Power the Pi with a UPS.

+# Cron Job Deployment
+Maintain multiple servers by deploying a cron job for each server.
+Be sure to use the `--one` option.

 # Setup Development Environment
 Most of the Python operations are wrapped in `pipenv` so as not to step all